home-assistant/home-assistant.io/source/getting-started/integration.markdown

 From the side bar, click on {% my integrations title="Settings -> Devices & Services" %}.
 At this screen you will be able to set up integrations with Home Assistant.
 You might notice a "discovered" section.
 This section contains integrations that were found on your network and can easily be added with a few clicks.
 If your integrations are not discovered, click the **Add integration** button in the lower right and search for your integration in that list.

 In this example, we'll add a Chromecast to Home Assistant.
-Chromecast uses the [Google cast integration](/integrations/cast).
+Chromecast uses the [Google Cast integration](/integrations/cast).
 Although the below example has already discovered the device, let's add it manually.

 First, press the **Add integration** button in the lower right and search for your integration in that list.